-- key that staff receive appropriate education and training so that they are aware of how these children's experiences, can impact on their mental health, behaviour and education. - 9.170.
-If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken.
-Staff should follow their child protection policy and speak immediately to the DSL or a deputy. - 9.171.
-Schools and colleges can access a range of advice to help them identify children in need of extra mental health support; this includes working with external agencies.
-More information can be found in the mental health and behaviour in schools guidance, colleges may also wish to follow this guidance as best practice.
-Public Health England has produced a range of resources to support secondary school teachers to promote positive health, wellbeing and resilience among children. - 9.172.
-The DfE has published advice and guidance on Preventing and Tackling Bullying (which may also be useful for colleges).
-The Preventing mental health and wellbeing in Schools sets out how schools and colleges can help prevent mental health problems by promoting resilience as part of an integrated, whole school/college approach to social and emotional wellbeing, which is tailored to the needs of their pupils. - 9.173.
-In addition, Public Health England has produced a range of resources to support secondary schools to promote positive health, wellbeing and resilience among children including its guidance Promoting children and young people's emotional health and wellbeing.
-Its resources include social media, forming positive relationships, smoking and alcohol.
-See Rise Above for links to all materials and lesson plans.
+3127 is key that staff receive appropriate education and training so that they are aware of how these 3128 children's experiences, can impact on their mental health, behaviour and education.
+3129 9.171.
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate 3130 action should be taken.
+Staff should follow their child protection policy and speak immediately to the 3131 DSL or a deputy.
+3132 9.172.
+Schools and colleges can access a range of advice to help them identify children in need of extra 3133 mental health support; this includes working with external agencies.
+More information can be found in the mental health and behaviour in schools quidance, colleges may also wish to follow this guidance 3134 3135 as best practice.
+Public Health England has produced a range of resources to support secondary school 3136 teachers to promote positive health, wellbeing and resilience among children.
+9.173.
+The DfE has published advice and guidance on Preventing and Tackling Bullying (which may also be 3137 3138 useful for colleges).
+The Promoting and supporting mental health and wellbeing in Schools sets out how schools and colleges can help prevent mental health problems by promoting resilience as part of 3139 an integrated, whole school/college approach to social and emotional wellbeing, which is tailored to 3140 3141 the needs of their pupils.
+3142 9.174.
+In addition, Public Health England has produced a range of resources to support secondary schools to 3143 promote positive health, wellbeing and resilience among children including its guidance Promoting children and young people's emotional health and wellbeing.
+Its resources include social media, 3144 3145 forming positive relationships, smoking and alcohol.
+See Rise Above for links to all materials and lesson 3146 plans.
 The Department has also published, 'Every interaction matters', a pre-recorded webinar which provides staff with a simple framework for promoting wellbeing, resilience, and mental health.
-This sits alongside our

-Wellbeing for education recovery program content, which covers issues such as bereavement, loss, anxiety, stress and trauma.
+This sits 3147 3148 alongside our Wellbeing for education recovery program content, which covers issues such as 3149 bereavement, loss, anxiety, stress and trauma.
+3150 Human trafficking 9.175.
+Human trafficking is defined by the UNHCR in respect of children/young people/young adults as a 3151 process that is a combination of: 3152 3153 Movement (including within the UK); 3154 Control, through harm / threat of harm or fraud For the purpose of exploitation 3155 3156 9.176.
+Traffickers and slave drivers trick, force and/or persuade individuals to leave their homes.
+Grooming 3157 methods are used to gain the trust of a person first, e.g. the promise of a better life, which results in a life of abuse, servitude and inhumane treatment.
+3158 3159 9.177.
+Any individual transported for exploitative reasons is considered to be a trafficking victim.
+There is 3160 significant evidence that children/young people/young adults (both of UK and other citizenship) are